socrata-platform/balboa/README.md

 ### Clients

-Client libraries provide a mechanism to publish metrics to an existing messaging bus.
+Balboa JMS Client provides a mechanism to publish metrics to an existing messaging bus.

-* [Balboa JMS Client] TODO: Complete README refactor

 ### Services

-These services are part of the metrics intake system. balboa-service-jms listens on a JMS queue for metrics written by balboa-agent and saves those metrics to the database.
+Balboa JMS Service is part of the metrics intake system. balboa-service-jms listens on a JMS queue for metrics written by balboa-agent and saves those metrics to the database.

-* [Balboa JMS Service] TODO: Complete README refactor

 ## Usage